 Following months of agonising periods, sleeping on towels, wrenching fatigue and the kind of psychic exhaustion that comes from seeing a scarlet toilet bowl every time you go to the loo, I had an ultrasound.
 I had what is called a "transvaginal" ultrasound, which means they insert a probe into the vagina, rather than the KY jelly on the tummy situation that we see happen to pregnant women in the fillums.
 The radiologist had only just inserted the probe thing, when she rather crossly told me "You were supposed to empty your bladder before the procedure, did no one tell you?"
 I replied that I had indeed been told and had indeed emptied my bladder.
 She begged to differ.
 "I can't see anything, your bladder is full, look".
 She showed me the screen which was filled to its edges with a large black sphere and not much else.
 I duly waddled back to the loo, and tried to pee.
 I turned on the taps, I thought of waterfalls, nothing happened, because I emphatically didn't need to urinate, since I had done so about 10 minutes ago, as instructed.
 Stanley Milgram should have done another experiment to see whether anyone could produce urine just because a doctor told them to...

 I returned sheepishly, and feeling upset and confused.
 She seemed to think I was a bit of a dick.
 She said since my bladder was so full she could conduct an external ultrasound (like the ones on the telly) where the quality of the image is actually improved by having a full bladder (women reading this who have been pregnant will know the drill).
 After a few minutes, I watched her brow furrow.
-She finally said "You're not going mad, that isn't your bladder, you're bladder is empty, it's a very large cyst".
+She finally said "You're not going mad, that isn't your bladder, your bladder is empty, it's a very large cyst".

 Cysts are very common and don't usually cause problems, but anything above a couple of centimetres might be considered for surgery if it is.
 Mine was (at the time of viewing) 11.5cm.
 It is not malign, not cancer, not in and of itself doing me much harm, but it has turned my menstrual cycle into a fairly harrowing monthly ordeal that has made my life small and tricksy, and turned my partner into a sort of kindly Nurofen butler.
 The main issue is the risk of torsion: that is, the ovary twisting off like a dead lightbulb.
 If that were to happen, it's sayonara to half of my fertility.
 I'm in my twenties and would very much like to give birth one day.